Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

-This rule is promulgated by the insurance commissioner pursuant to Subsection 31A-22-613.5.(3), authorizing the commissioner to adopt a rule to implement disclosure requirements and provide examples of coverage limitations or exclusions, including a secondary medical condition.
+This rule is promulgated by the commissioner pursuant to Subsections 31A-2-201(3) wherein the commissioner may adopt rules to implement the provisions of Title 31A and 31A-22-613.5(2)(e) wherein the commissioner shall develop examples of limitations or exclusions of a secondary medical condition.

-The purpose of this rule is to establish examples of limitations or exclusions from coverage, including related secondary conditions.
-The examples provided in R590-249-4 are not all inclusive.
+(1) The purpose of this rule is to establish examples of limitations or exclusions from coverage, including related secondary conditions.

 The insurer shall provide a clear written statement that discloses the policy limitations and exclusions, including related secondary medical conditions that are set forth in the policy: